ans0ny/ans0ny/README.md

 # hello there 👋
-I am currently working as a marketing associate, but seeking to work as a frontend developer in the future.
+Seeking to work as a frontend developer in the future.
 Here you can expect some stuff that I work on when I have time.
 ## I have knowledge in...
 - HTML
 - CSS